cambridge-cares/TheWorldAvatar/Agents/AssetManagerAgent/README.md

     - `target_qr_size`: QR code size target in cm.
     - `url.manual`: URL for the accessing the asset's manual.
 The URL produced will have the manual name appended to the end of the URL.

-- `/ontologyMap.properties`: A map of the asset class and their respective ontology.
-Please update if there is any new asset class or change in ontology structure.
+- `/ontologyMap.properties`: A map of the asset type and their IRIs.
+Refer to he available values in [AssetClass](#instantiation)

 Update the following files in the `./credentials` folder:
  - Add your git credentials with your git username and token in respectively `repo_username.txt` and `repo_password.txt`.